-Utilizing an air purifier may help control particles and other pollutants in the air.
+Using an air purifier may help control particles and other pollutants in the air.
 There are many portable air purifiers available for purchase.

-Lower-cost models tend to work in smaller rooms, whereas larger units cost more but may cover the common space in your home.
+Lower cost models tend to work in smaller rooms, whereas larger units cost more but may cover the common space in your home.
 If you want to consider installing an air purifier in your HVAC unit, be sure to work with a professional.